 Sleeping is definitely different in space.
 Given the microgravity means, there is no up or down, and astronauts can sleep in any orientation, according to NASA.

 However, astronauts can easily float around and bump into things while they sleep, so they need to attach themselves to something in order to prevent that.
-The station has small crew cabins with sleeping bags that astronauts sleep in.
+The station has small crew cabins with sleeping bags that astronauts typically sleep in.

 How do they use the bathroom?